joyalkenus/bonic-chat/README.md

-# Learning Platform API Documentation
+# Bonic Platform Agent API Documentation

 This API provides two main endpoints for managing and interacting with educational content: